bluddy/dc_balance_mod/readme.txt

 	means that a player could invest in a skill, then advance a level and have the skill barely stun.
 This is unexpected and not what the player would want.

 a.
-Non-Scaling Skills
+Linear Skills
 ----------------------
-- All non-scaling skills were adjusted damage-wise.
+- All non-scaling (linear) skills were adjusted damage-wise.
 The base damage was left the same as the vanilla game for the most part.
 The only exceptions were some skills whose base damage was too strong for the early game, making it unnecessary to upgrade them until too late in the game.
 The part that was